3.4 Physical Inventory

 Each asset physically verified during the inventory is marked with an inventory decal identifying the current inventory cycle.
 Missing or damaged ID tags may be identified and replaced as needed.

-The Sunflower property management database is updated to correct inaccurate data which is discovered during the physical inventory scanning and verification process.
+The Sunflower database is updated to correct inaccurate data, which is discovered during the physical inventory scanning and verification process.

 Asset Record History